mgifford/drupal-security/src/drupal.rst

 unique.
 Obscurity isn't the same as security, but no need to give them their first guess when choosing user names.
 Another good practice with regards to user/1 is to `completely disable the account`_.
-With the advent of Drupal 7 and drush, user/1 is not required to administer Drupal websites anymore, and thus can be simply blocked.
-The account can be re-enabled as needed through drush or directly in the database.
+With the advent of Drupal 7 and Drush, user/1 is not required to administer Drupal websites anymore, and thus can be simply blocked.
+The account can be re-enabled as needed through Drush or directly in the database.

 As with other server user accounts, you will want to restrict who has access to